dekarrin/ictiobus/docs/ictcc.md

                     --hook or --ir flag.

 The prefix for all generated code can be set using the --prefix flag.
-Note that this may also change where generated binaries are placed, so it should be used with care.
+Note that this does not also change where generated diagnostics binaries are placed.
 In general, unless doing work on ictcc itself, it makes more sense to directly control the output destination with the --dest flag.

 To disable source code generation entirely, use the -n/--no-gen flag.
 Note that this only applies to the Go source code generated as output from ictcc; it will